 - Pennsylvania common law has few restrictions on drug testing; its statutory requirements pertain to unemployment compensation claims, and its motor carrier transportation law incorporates DOT drug and alcohol regulations.
 See Substance Abuse Testing.

 - Pennsylvania law does not dictate when employers must provide employees with meal breaks or other breaks, with the exception of workers ages fourteen through seventeen years.
 See Meal and Other Breaks.

 - Pennsylvania law prohibits smoking in any indoor workplace, with a few exceptions.
-Philadelphia also regulates how far from the employer's entrance an employee may smoke.
 See Smoking.

 - Philadelphia has requirements pertaining to employee handbooks, work rules and employee conduct.
 See Local Requirements.